Anti-Discrimination Act 1977: Functions of the Board

 The Anti–Discrimination Board of NSW handles complaints of discrimination made by members of the public, investigating and conciliating complaints when appropriate.

 It also works to prevent discrimination by means of consultations, education programs, seminars, presentations, media and community engagement, and informational materials.

 In addition, the Board advises the Government on discrimination matters and makes recommendations to the Attorney General on some applications for exemption from the Act.

 Office of Director of Equal Opportunity in Public Employment

 The Office of Director of Equal Opportunity in Public Employment (ODEOPE) administrates Part 9A of the Act, which pertains to Equal Employment Opportunity (EEO) across the public sector.

 Publicly threatening and inciting violence

 In June 2018, both houses (the Legislative Council and the Legislative Assembly) of the Parliament of New South Wales unanimously passed and the Governor of New South Wales signed a Bill without amendment called the Crimes Amendment (Publicly Threatening and Inciting Violence) Bill 2018 to repeal the 1989 vilification laws within the Anti-Discrimination Act 1977 and replace it with criminal legislation with up to an explicit 3 year term of imprisonment within the Crimes Act 1900.
 The legislation went into effect on 13 August 2018 by proclamation on 8 August 2018.

-Religious and sports exemptions

-Also both sport and very broadly-based religious exemptions within non-public schools - still apply to explicitly allow discrimination on the grounds of “sex, gender, pregnancy and homosexuality exclusively” within NSW.
-For example banning transgender people from female sports categories and expelling gay students and teachers within a Catholic-run school.
-Even religiously-run adoption agencies registered within NSW have an exemption to “deny and reject” same-sex couples adopting children.